zahmedgit/dsc-deep-learning-section-intro-nyc-ds-033020/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 41 and why they'll be important to you as a data scientist.
+This lesson summarizes the topics we'll be covering in this section and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to: